joaofortesbs/Ponto.-School/replit.md

 - **Agente School Removed**: Completely removed "Agente School" from sidebar navigation and deleted all related files (pages, components, routes)
 - **Conquistas Removed**: Removed the Conquistas (achievements) section from the sidebar menu and deleted associated files

-### December 2024 - Avatar Text & Container Structure Updates
+### December 2024 - Avatar Text, Container Structure & Layout Optimization
 - **Avatar Text Refinement**: Updated rotating text to "O que vamos [word?]" with "?" integrated in orange (#FF6B00) for each word
   - Words: Construir?, Programar?, Montar?, Desenvolver?, Projetar?
   - Removed "hoje?" from text to keep it concise and focused